 ABCC9 (ATP Binding Cassette Subfamily C Member 9) is a Protein Coding gene.
-Diseases associated with ABCC9 include Cantu Syndrome and Cardiomyopathy, Dilated, 1O.
-Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Cardiac conduction.
+Diseases associated with ABCC9 include Cantu Syndrome and Atrial Fibrillation, Familial, 12.
+Among its related pathways are Cardiac conduction and Inwardly rectifying K+ channels.
 Gene Ontology (GO) annotations related to this gene include transporter activity and ion channel binding.
 An important paralog of this gene is ABCC8.

 UniProtKB/Swiss-Prot Summary for ABCC9 Gene